-Glencore, the biggest commodities trading company in the world, has agreed to buy mining firm Xstrata in one of the largest ever all-share transactions in the mining sector, though shareholder opposition may yet scupper the deal.
+Glencore, the world’s biggest commodities trading company, agreed on Tuesday to buy mining firm Xstrata in one of the largest ever all-share transactions in the mining sector.

 However two of Glencore’s largest independent shareholders have insisted that the terms of the combination “clearly undervalued Xstrata,” and vowed to oppose it.